gene2dis/BugBuster/README.md

 3. Download the pipeline, either cloning the repository or downloading the zip file

+4. Download databases and modify their paths in 'nextflow.config' file.

 ## Databases

 All database paths must be modified in the configuration file.